We are Green!

 The oven was made from local clay, sandstone foundation blocks from a 19th century barn and a friend's downed locust trees.

 We use the oven to bake delicious pizza.
 Our campers love it!

 Our Own Wood

-We've take down several massive white pines that were hanging dangerously over cabins.
+We've taken down several massive white pines that were hanging dangerously over cabins.

 We milled the lumber, dried it and are using it for repairs all around camp.

 We split all of our own firewood from felled trees on our property.